Jammie224/Group2---Major-cybersecurity-incidents/README.md

    - Timur Zhaken (Student ID : 140314246)

 ## Topic summary
 This project examines major cybersecurity incidents — *what* they did, *how* they spread, the *damage* they caused, and how they were *resolved*.
-It highlights the 2017 Equifax breach, where an Apache Struts flaw enabled months-long access and exposed personal data (names, Social Security numbers, birth dates, addresses, driver’s licenses, and some credit cards), and the WannaCry ransomware worm, which exploited EternalBlue to race across networks and disrupt critical services worldwide.
+Two case studies are presented: the 2017 Equifax breach, where an Apache Struts flaw enabled months-long access and exposed personal data (names, Social Security numbers, birth dates, addresses, driver’s licenses, and some credit cards), and the WannaCry ransomware worm, which exploited EternalBlue to race across networks and disrupt critical services worldwide.
 The shared takeaways are clear: patch and track assets quickly, segment networks and monitor continuously, maintain reliable backups and practice restores, and communicate incidents openly and promptly.

 ## Link to YouTube video